Academic Integrity Procedure

 • Bringing into, or receiving during an examination/test, unauthorised material/information.

-Impersonation Pretending to be another student and completing an assessment task/exam on their behalf.
+Impersonation Pretending to be another student and completing an assessment task/exam on their behalf or presenting themselves in attendance at a class in which student participation is required as a hurdle.

 Intellectual property (IP) IP covers the wide range of intangible property that is the result of creative and intellectual effort of individuals or organisations